k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 <web>

 1. Open the Query Builder window, as described [here](/articles/11_query_builder/01_query_builder_overview.md#opening-the-query-builder-window) (remember to choose the interface you wish to query).
-2. Edit the SQL commands in the top Query Editor window.
+2. Edit the SQL commands in the Query Editor window (top pane).
 3. Click to execute the query.
 4. The results are presented in a table view in the Results window.